Royal Academy of Arts, Piccadilly, London W1

-Don’t miss the Sackler Gallery, on the second floor, which this year has been made over to printmaking, and where among other things you’ll will see an intaglio print by Queen Sonja of Norway no less.
+Don’t miss the Sackler Gallery, on the second floor, which this year has been made over to printmaking, and where among other things you’ll see an intaglio print by Queen Sonja of Norway, no less.
 This I find deeply symbolic.
-Thirty years ago, the best we could have hoped for from royalty would have been a fussy little Prince Charles watercolour accompanied by much bowing and scraping from Sir Hugh Casson.
+Thirty years ago the best that could be hoped for from royalty would have been a fussy little Prince Charles watercolour accompanied by much bowing and scraping from Sir Hugh Casson.
 But – guess what? – Queen Sonja actually has talent.
 She’s also, for good measure, the matriarch of Europe’s funkiest dynasty: last year she and King Harald celebrated their 80th birthdays with a surfing holiday in South Africa.

 Royal Academy Summer Exhibition, 12 June – 19 August